Casa Batllo | Barcelona | Antoni Gaudi's Architectural Masterpiece

 One such spectacular UNESCO site to visit in Barcelona is Casa Batllo.
 Plan a visit to Casa Batllo Barcelona, a multistoried apartment building that is one of the best works of Antoni Gaudi and receives visitors from all over the world.

-History of Barcelona's Casa Batllo in a Minute
+History of Barcelona's Casa Batllo in a Nutshell

 - Casa Batllo building was originally built in 1877 by Emilio Sala Cortes, an architecture professor of Antoni Gaudi.